lowRISC/opentitan/hw/ip/otbn/doc/theory_of_operation.md

 ### Memories

 The OTBN processor core has access to two dedicated memories: an instruction memory (IMEM), and a data memory (DMEM).
-Each memory is 4 kiB in size.
+The IMEM is 8 KiB, the DMEM is 4 KiB.

 The memory layout follows the Harvard architecture.
 Both memories are byte-addressed, with addresses starting at 0.